kai3n/Early-Warning-System/README.md

 Use of emoticons is very prevalent throughout the web, more so on micro- blogging sites.
 We identify the following emoticons and replace them with a single word.
-Table 4 lists the emoticons we are currently detecting.
+Table 4 lists the emoticons I am currently detecting.
 All other emoticons would be ignored.

 <div style="text-align:center">